 - 5. St Teilo's Court is a collection of different flats on the site of a former Monastic training school converted circa 1980.
-The subject property is situated on a development in the Penylan/Roath area of the City of Cardiff and is within walking distance of local shops and other amenities are available in the shopping area of Albany Road and Wellfield Road which are one mile distant or in the City centre which is approximately two miles away. - 6.
+The subject property is situated on a development in the Penylan/Roath area of the City of Cardiff and is within walking distance of local shops and other amenities are available in the shopping area of Albany Road and Wellfield Road which are one mile distant or in the City centre which is approximately two miles away.
 The development consists of a mixture of different size flats comprising a converted monastic building, two converted semi-detached houses and some conventionally built apartments.
-The subject property is located on the third floor in part of the converted monastic building which has solid stone exterior walls with a slate roof.
-The access to the flat is via a communal hallway and then by a relatively narrow and steep staircase.
-There is no lift.
-External inspection revealed rotten fascia boards outside the kitchen and bathroom windows. - 7.
-The accommodation comprises an entrance hall, living room, kitchen having dated base and wall units and also a narrow fire door which leads to an enclosed fire escape, a double bedroom and a bathroom with a w/c.
-The property has the benefit of gas central heating and double glazed upvc windows.
-Due to the nature of the original building this flat has relatively high ceilings and there is evidence of damp ingress around the window reveals and in a corner of the living room and also in the bedroom.
+The subject property is part of the converted monastic building and comprises a ground floor flat with a mezzanine bedroom area.
+Due to the nature of the conversion part of the flat is located in a ground floor extension which has a flat roof while the remainder is located within the confines of the former chapel building which has solid stone walls with a slate roof. - 6.
+The accommodation comprises an entrance hall, bathroom with a w/c and a kitchen all located within the extension and an inner hallway, living room and an open plan first floor mezzanine double bedroom within the former chapel.
+The flat has the benefit of gas central heating and double glazed upvc windows and a feature stone arch in the bedroom area together with some feature windows. - 7.
 The communal gardens are mainly laid in lawn with a flower and shrub border and there are communal rotary clothes lines and a bin store.
 There is a hard standing car park area (in relatively poor order) for ten cars although the flats do not have their own designated parking area.
+This property has the added benefit of an enclosed garden area adjacent to the front door.